 The name Mitrtown is a bilingual collision of mitr, which means “friend” or “friendly” in Thai, and town.
 A “friendly town,” if one is being painstakingly literal.

-The first and top floors pack in the familiar restaurant chains such as Pepper Lunch and Yayoi.
+The first and top floors pack with familiar restaurant chains such as Pepper Lunch and Yayoi.
 Head to the food court if you are the type to browse around for food.
 Managed by MBK, Samyan Food Legends gathers a wide selection of Bangkok’s best shophouse restaurants including, appropriately enough, those that had to close down when the complex was built—Pheng Chicken Noodle, Hi Sheng Fishballs and Nai Ying Pork Soup.

 Night owls will definitely love the 24-hour zone, which highlights cafes and diners that are open all-day and all-night long, as well as Samyan Co-op, a massive 24-hour coworking space that you can use free of charge (you need to download the mall's Mitr app, though), and Mind Space, a 24-hour bookstore operated by the Naiin bookstore chain.